Meet The Board

 Email Donna

-Treasurer/Secretary/Communications: Tamalina Cummings, LMFT
+Tamalina Cummings, LMFT

 Tamalina is a licensed marriage and family therapist with a 20 year history as a Naval combat veteran.
 She graduated with Magna Cum Laude honors from University of Maryland University college with a B.S. in Psychology, and later went on to earn her Master's degree in Counseling Psychology specializing in Marriage and Family Therapy from National University.
-Currently Tamalina is the founder and primary counselor at Rebooting Life and is also certified as a clinical trauma professional
+Currently Tamalina is the founder and primary counselor at Rebooting Life and is also certified as a clinical trauma professional.

 Email Tamalina